-Robert is a retired Chartered Surveyor who first became involved at the Royal Cambridge Home in 1987, becoming chairman of the Trustees in 2005.
+Robert is a retired Chartered Surveyor who became involved at the Royal Cambridge Home in 1987 and became the chair of Trustees in 2005

-He has lived with his wife in Twickenham for many years where they have raised two sons and two daughters and currently have a grandson and a granddaughter.
+He and his wife have lived in Twickenham for many years having raised four children, two sons and two daughters and have one grandson and three granddaughters.

 Colonel Nigel Gilbert